sabdhagiri/todoapp/README.md

 5. edit the `todoapp-secret-sample.yml` to replace the password with the password used in step 3 and apply it.
 6. Now deploy the application using the helm chart by running `cd helm && helm install todoapp ./sg-todoapp`
 7. verify the deployment by running `helm ls`
+8. When the deployment is completed, navigate to the ip address of the load balancer to access the application.